ytti/oxidized/docs/Creating-Models.md

 This is a greatly appreciated submission, as there are probably other users using the same network device as you are.

 We ask you to write a unit test for the model, in order to be sure further developments don't break your model, and to facilitate debugging issues without having access to a physical network device for the model.
 Writing a model unit test for SSH should be straightforward, and it is described in the next lines.
+Most of the work is writing a yaml file with the commands and their output, the ruby code itself is copy & paste with a few modifications.
 If you encounter problems, open an issue or ask for help within the pull request.

-You can have a look at the [Garderos unit test](spec/model/garderos_spec.rb) for an example.
+You can have a look at the [Garderos unit test](/spec/model/garderos_spec.rb) for an example.
 The model unit test consists of (at least) two files:
 - a yaml file under `examples/model/`, containing the data used to simulate the network device.
   - Please name your file `<model>_<hardware type>_<software_version>.yaml`, for example in the garderos unit test: `garderos_R7709_003_006_068.yaml`.
   - You can create multiple files in order to support multiple devices or software versions.